 Scherzo Diabolico is a 2015 Mexican-American comedy horror thriller feature film written and directed by Adrián García Bogliano (The ABCs of Death: “B Is for Bigfoot”; Penumbra; Cold Sweat; Here Comes the Devil; Late Phases).

-The title refers to a musical piece which is is the third of the Études in the minor keys, for solo piano by the French composer Charles-Valentin Alkan.
+The title refers to a musical piece which is the third of the Études in the minor keys, for solo piano by the French composer Charles-Valentin Alkan.

 Mexico City: Aram (Francisco Barreiro) is a low-paid accountant living an unbearably dull existence.
 With a nagging wife who berates him for not being assertive enough, he quietly suffers while awaiting a long-deserved promotion.
-But there’s more to Aram than his quiet demeanor lets on.
+But there’s more to Aram than his quiet demeanour lets on.
 In fact, he has been secretly devising a scheme to finally get what he feels he is owed.

 One day he asserts his power menacingly when he kidnaps a schoolgirl (Daniela Solo Vell) and keeps her tied up in an abandoned warehouse.
 But what seems like the perfect plan soon unravels into his worst nightmare, and his carefully constructed scheme comes crashing down piece by bloody piece…